 Find more Heights Libraries history with our online archive at the Ohio Memory Project Website.
 Find photos, newspaper articles, meeting minutes and more stretching back to 1916, including the first minutes of the library’s board meetings.

-- Maintain safe, welcoming spaces and digital environment
+- Safe, welcoming spaces and digital environment

-- Offer expert information and research assistance
+- Expert information and research assistance

-- Maintain and lend outstanding and balanced collections and materials
+- Current and balanced materials

 The Cleveland Heights – University Heights Libraries are the progressive and adaptive center of the community, connecting people to each other, to their neighborhoods, and to the world.